arviz-devs/arviz/doc/source/contributing/developing_in_docker.md

     $ powershell.exe -File ./scripts/container.ps1 --lab

 ## Testing in Docker
-Testing the code using docker consists of executing the same file 3 times (you may need root privileges to run it).
+Testing the code using docker consists of executing the same file(`./scripts/container.ps1`) 3 times (you may need root privileges to run it).
-First run `./scripts/container.sh --clear-cache`.
-Then run `./scripts/container.sh --build`.
+1. First run `./scripts/container.sh --clear-cache`.
+2. Then run `./scripts/container.sh --build`.
 This starts a local docker image called `arviz`.
-Finally run the tests with `./scripts/container.sh --test`.
+3. Finally, run the tests with `./scripts/container.sh --test`.

+The `./scripts/container.sh --build` command needs to be executed only once to build the docker image.
+If you have already built the docker image, and want to test your new changes, then it is a 2 step process.
+1. Run `./scripts/container.sh --clear-cache` because the cache generated locally is not valid for docker.
+2. Run `./scripts/container.sh --test` to test with docker.

 **NOTE**: If you run into errors due to `__pycache__` files (i.e. while testing in docker after testing locally or installing with pip after testing with docker), try running `./scripts/container.sh --clear-cache` before the errored